Applying deep reinforcement learning to active flow control in turbulent conditions: Appendix B: DRL control of laminar flow

 \section{Appendix B: DRL control of laminar flow}

-In the present work, we adopt a different flow solver and DRL implementation compared to those used in, for example Ref. \citep{rabault2019artificial}.
-Hence, we cross-validate our both parts of our methodology by performing the same AFC optimization as was presented in Ref. \citep{rabault2019artificial}, but using the present DRL and CFD tools.

-For this, we setup the exact same learning at $Re=100$ as in Ref. \citep{rabault2019artificial}.
-The learning curves, performed using two lift penalization factors, i.e., $C = 0.2$ and $C = 1$, are shown in figure \ref{fig:learningcurve100}.
-During the learning progress, each episode represents an individual case starting from a fully-developed flow without control.
-Each episode has a duration of $24T_0$ and features 60 actions, corresponding to around 7.3 vortex shedding periods if the flow is uncontrolled.
-The AFC forcing is smoothly interpolated 80 times within $T_0$ from the output of the PPO algorithm.
-The control policy characterized by the PPO agent is updated every 20 episodes.
+Since in the present work different flow solver and DRL implementation are employed, we cross-validate our methods by performing the same AFC problem at $Re=100$ as in \citet{rabault2019artificial}.
+We adopt the same settings for the learning.
+The learning curves, performed using two different weighting factors for lift, i.e., $w = 0.2$ and $1.0$, are presented in figure \ref{fig:learningcurve100}, all showing good learning trends and converge within about 200 episodes.
+During the learning progress, each episode, i.e., a complete run of the simulation starting from a uncontrolled, fully-developed flow, runs for $24T$, corresponding to about 7.3 vortex shedding periods in the uncontrolled case.
+During each episode the action is adjusted 60 times according to the latest policy.
+To mitigate possible instability in the simulation, each adjustment of action is gradually realized using a smooth function.
+The control policy learnt by the PPO agent is updated every 20 episodes.